gabetedja/analysis-of-league-of-legends-top-vs-bot/README.md

 ### Bivariate Analysis

+We performed bivariate analysis on the columns 'strongside' and 'result', filtered to two separate DataFrames for top lane and bot lane, because if we conducted the operation on the whole split map DataFrame, it would result in a 50% winrate for both sides automatically.
+Since the data is categorical, bar graphs were used.

+<iframe
+  src="assets/strongside_top_wr.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="assets/strongside_bot_wr.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+So we can see that there's a negative correlation between winning and strongsiding your top laner, and that strongside top has a 37% winrate!
+Think twice before playing around that Fiora in your solo queue, and make sure to camp that Draven at all costs!
+But in all seriousness, this is likely attributable to western teams being much more skewed towards bot lane, with much better ADCs (bot laners) on average than top lane players.
+In Eastern regions, both carry tops and bots are equally viable strategies.
+It's also harder to make top lane a win condition since generally top lane carries are moreso 1v1 specialists, such as Jax and Fiora, rather than being great in 5v5 as bot laners like Jinx, Zeri, and Caitlyn are.
+Additionally, top lane is generally isolated from the rest of the map and the majority of early fights around dragon and bot river, only really participating in the scuttle, grub, and herald fights until the lategame.

 ### Interesting Aggregates
 Here is an interesting aggregate: highest winrates when a champ is strongsided, found by grouping by champion and result, then aggregating the mean and count into a winrate and games played column respectively.
 As can be